-Whenever Netflix freezes, restarting the application almost always fixes the problem.
+Whenever Netflix freezes, restarting the app typically resolves the issue.
 But what if it keeps recurring?

 There are different variations of this issue: